Vasari Corridor: History and overview

+Incidents

-The area closest to the Uffizi entrance was heavily damaged by a bombing commissioned by the Italian mafia on the night of 27 May 1993.
+The area closest to the Uffizi entrance was heavily damaged by a bombing commissioned by the Sicilian Mafia on the night of 27 May 1993.
 When a car bomb was detonated next to the Torre dei Pulci, between via Lambertesca and via de' Georgofili, this section of the Uffizi Gallery was among the buildings damaged, and several artworks in the corridor were destroyed.
-These paintings, some hopelessly damaged, have been pieced back together and returned to their original positions to serve as a reminder of the event.
+These paintings, some irreparably damaged, have been pieced back together and returned to their original positions to serve as a reminder of the event.

+In August 2023, graffiti was found spray-painted on seven pilasters of the corridor.
+Authorities accused two German tourists of being responsible, while the Italian Ministry of Culture said repairs would cost 10,000 euros ($10,811).